Q-shick/EDA-R/lesson4/lesson4_mini-project.md

 ![](lesson4_mini-project_files/figure-markdown_github/unnamed-chunk-6-1.png)

-The upward Overall trend can be confirmed again in the graph.
+The upward overall trend can be seen again in the graph.
 But the correlation between hourly pay and time is not impressively high enough.
 This would be probably due to the variation as the dots are spread widely.

 ``` r
 cor.test(hourly_pay$year, hourly_pay$hourly_pay)